TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 we will encounter the same issue as we did in @code_of_Function_Extensionality, because of `(==)`.
 We need to find a way to say that `a` belongs to the collection `Eq`, and this leads to the correct type:
 ```
+-- | elem
 elem :: Eq a => a -> [a] -> Bool
+elem _ []       = False
+elem e (x : xs) = e == x || elem e xs
 ```
 #exercise(sub: "Checking if a list is sorted")[
 Write the function `isSorted` which takes in a list as an argument, such that the elements of the list have a notion of ordering between them, and the output should be true if the list in an ascending order (equal elements are allowed to be next to each other), and false otherwise.
+]

+#exercise(sub: "Shape is behaviour?")[
+The two types of polymorphism, that is parametric and ad-hoc, are not exlusive, there are plenty of function where both are seen together, an example would be `elem`.

+These two happen to not be that different conceptually either, we give elements their _shape_ using functions, try figuring out what the functions are for list types, maybe type, tuples and either type.

+That being said, the syntax used to define parametric polymorphism sets us to set operations while defining the type of the function which is very powerful.
 ]

 #linebreak()

 = Higher Order Functions